XRPL-Lending-Network/network-wallet-core/docs/guide/frameworks/nuxt.md

 # Nuxt 3

-Integrate XRPL Connect into your Nuxt 3 application with the Composition API.
+Integrate XRPL-Connect into your Nuxt 3 application with the Composition API.

 ## Installation